qooxdoo/qooxdoo/documentation/manual/source/pages/website/plugins.rst

 Event Normalization Plugins
 ---------------------------
-Another kind of plugins are used to normalize events. %{Website} includes e.g. a normalization for Keyboard or Mouse events.
-The plugin API in that case is included in the events module and offers one important method.
+Another kind of plugin is used to normalize events. %{Website} includes normalization for e.g. Keyboard or Mouse events.
+The plugin API for that use case is included in the events module and offers one important method.

 ::

   var normalizer = function(event, element) {};
   q.$registerEventNormalization(["click"], normalizer);

-After adding that two lines of code, the normalizer will be called on every click which gives the plugin author the chance to attach additional information to the event.
+After adding these two lines of code, the normalizer will be called on every ``click`` event, giving the plugin author the chance to attach additional information to the event.

 HowTo